manissen/predicting-recipe-health/README.md

 ---

 ### Univariate Analysis
-This histogram shows the distribution of Health Scores with the outliers removed.
+This histogram shows the distribution of 'health_score' with the outliers removed.
 The lower the health score, the better.
 This plot helps the users understand the scale of the scores which will be useful when interpreting the rest of the analysis.
 The mean of the data is **97.712** and and the median health score is **64.999**.
 The distribution is skewed right histogram, so a higher proportion of recipes are on the healthier end of the scale.

 <iframe
   src="assets/univariate_health_scores.html"